THE HISTORY OF AVID

 AVID introduces AVID Excel nationwide at Summer Institute to interrupt students’ path to long-term ELL status, accelerate their language acquisition, and put them on a path to AVID and college preparatory coursework.

-AVID is implemented in more than 6,400 schools in 47 states across the U.S., plus schools in Department of Defense Education, Canada, and Australia.
-AVID impacts nearly 2 million students in grades K–12 and 50 postsecondary institutions.
+AVID is implemented in more than 7,000 schools in 47 states across the U.S., plus schools in Department of Defense Education, Canada, and Australia.
+AVID impacts more than 2 million students in grades K–12 and 62 postsecondary institutions.